Mah-En/T-shirt-Image-Retrieval-and-Captioning-System/README.md

 **Model Description:** FAISS (Facebook AI Similarity Search) is an open-source library developed by Meta (formerly Facebook) for efficient similarity search and clustering of dense vectors.
 It provides highly optimized implementations of various algorithms for finding the nearest neighbors of query vectors in a large database of vectors.
 It supports both exact nearest neighbor search (e.g., `IndexFlatL2`) and approximate nearest neighbor (ANN) search (e.g., `IndexIVFFlat`, `IndexHNSW`) for scalability to billions of vectors.
 The `faiss-cpu` variant specifically targets CPU execution, while `faiss-gpu` leverages NVIDIA GPUs for even faster computations.

 **Justification:**
-* **Scalability for Embeddings:** With 1,993 T-shirt images, each represented by a 512-dimensional vector, a brute-force comparison for every query (calculating similarity with all 1,993 images) is feasible but not optimal for real-time performance, especially if the dataset were to scale to hundreds of thousands or millions of images.
+* **Scalability for Embeddings:** With 1,993 T-shirt images, each represented by a 512-dimensional vector, a brute-force comparison for every query (calculating similarity with all 1,993 images) is feasible but not optimal for real-time applications or larger datasets.
 FAISS is purpose-built to handle such high-dimensional vector similarity searches efficiently.
 * **Performance:** `IndexFlatL2` offers a high-performance, exact search.
 It is optimized through C++ implementations and SIMD instructions, making it much faster than a pure Python/NumPy loop for similarity calculations.
 * **Integration with NumPy:** FAISS seamlessly integrates with NumPy arrays, which is the format in which embeddings are typically handled after being extracted from PyTorch tensors.
 * **Industry Standard:** FAISS is a widely adopted and robust library in the industry for large-scale similarity search, making it a reliable and scalable choice for building retrieval systems.